CarzonTheBro/Project-Apex-Speedrunning-Assistant/README.md

 # Project-Apex-Speedrunning-Assistant (PASA)
-The Project Apex Speedrunning Assistant is a program to help you time your speedruns accurately.
+The PASA is a program to help you time your speedruns accurately.